tue-datastewards/research-data-management-handbook/docs/privacy/privacy/privacy.md

 **Encryption:** if it is not feasible to de-identify the data, encrypting data is also an option.
 Encryption makes data unreadable or inaccessible to those without a password.
 The data file itself can be encrypted or the drive, where the data file is located, can be encrypted.

 **Ensure storage limitation**
 Store personal data for no longer than is necessary for your research purposes.
 Do not store or distribute unnecessary copies of the data.
 Store identifiable information apart from other information.
-To comply with the [**code of conduct for research integrity**](https://www.vsnu.nl/files/documents/Netherlands%20Code%20of%20Conduct%20for%20Research%20Integrity%202018.pdf), de-identified data should be kept for a period appropriate to the respective discipline and methodology.
+To comply with the [Netherlands Code of Conduct for Research Integrity](https://www.nwo.nl/sites/nwo/files/documents/Netherlands%2BCode%2Bof%2BConduct%2Bfor%2BResearch%2BIntegrity_2018_UK.pdf), de-identified data should be kept for a period appropriate to the respective discipline and methodology.

 For storage options, check [**TU/e storage finder**](https://research-it.pages.tue.nl/storage-finder/), discuss the most suitable storage with your supervisor, or contact the a data steward or Research IT consultant.